-Obtain a Copy of Your Birth Record Online
+Purchase a Copy of Your Birth Certificate Online

 Visit the CDC website

 The Center for Disease Control and Prevention website is the best place to start for ordering a copy of your birth certificate.
-Simply click the CDC link at the end of this Hub or Google the CDC.
+Simply go to the CDC's website or Google the CDC.
 Next, click on the link for the state you were born in.
 Follow the instructions listed on the page.
 Most state websites have a link you can click on to take you right to a site for ordering your birth certificate quickly online.
-All you have to do is input your personal information, remembering to double check that you typed everything accurately.
+All you have to do is input your personal information, remembering to double-check that you typed everything accurately.

 The fee for purchasing your birth certificate online is anywhere from $9-$30 depending on your state's guidelines.
 The CDC website lists the fee per state on their webpage so you know ahead of time.
-Many states offer birth certificates for newborns and those serving in the Armed Forces for free.
-So be sure to look around the site for that information before ordering.
+Many states offer birth certificates for newborns and those serving in the Armed Forces for free, so be sure to look around the site for that information before ordering.
 After verifying the cost of your birth certificate order, you’ll come to a page that explains agency information about your birth certificate.
-Click "continue" once you have read and understand this information.
-The next few pages will request more detailed information including your maiden name, your parent's names (including mother's maiden name), and your gender.
+Click "Continue" once you have read and understood this information.
+The next few pages will request more detailed information including your maiden name, your parent's names (including your mother's maiden name), and your gender.
 You will also be asked to provide your parents' middle names, so be sure you know this information.

 You will then be taken to the payment processing page of your birth certificate order.
 Input your shipping address and credit card information.
 Be sure that your credit card address matches the billing address or your birth certificate order will not be able to be processed.
 There will be a standard shipping fee on your birth certificate order for most states, so be sure to check that carefully before proceeding.
 You may pay more to have it shipped quicker if you choose.
 Regular standard shipping can take up to 2 weeks.
 Expedited shipping will get your birth certificate to you in a matter of a day or two.